 In Key Stage 1, teaching and learning is planned using the key performance indicators from the National Curriculum.

-In Key Stage 2, Mathematics is taught on a daily basis using White Rose Maths to compliment the National Curriculum Programme of Study.
+In Key Stage 2, teaching and learning is planned using White Rose Maths to compliment the National Curriculum Programme of Study.

-In Key Stage 1 and 2, the DfE Ready to Progress criteria, NRICH resources and NCETM Mastery Materials are used alongside the curriculum to enhance to planning, teaching and learning.
+In Key Stages 1 and 2, the DfE Ready to Progress criteria, NRICH resources and NCETM Mastery Materials are used alongside the curriculum to enhance planning, teaching and learning.

-Across the federation we have promoted mathematics through additional enrichment, including STEM Days and Number/Maths Days which enable the children to see the cross curricular links with Maths and the enjoyment that can be gained from working mathematically as well as how maths will support them in their future lives.
+Across the federation we have promoted mathematics through additional enrichment, including STEM Days and Maths Week England.
+This enables the children to see the cross curricular links with Maths, the enjoyment that can be gained from working mathematically as well as how maths will support them in their future lives.